pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 I have found out a few buildings on water bodies, as you may noticed from the screenshots. <br>
-These type of residence is usually in the southeast Asia.
+These type of residence is usually in the southeast Asia.<br>
 But, you are looking at somewhere in Japan

 <p align="center">
  <img widht="600" height="600" src="https://i.pinimg.com/originals/3a/9b/cd/3a9bcd20ab39bf79bfab51c2ad033bca.jpg">
 </p>

-In fact, I reported last year through Twitter and Apple asked me where that was.
+In fact, I reported last year through Twitter and Apple asked me where that was.<br>
 And I lost their contacts.
 <p align="center">
  <img widht="600" height="600" src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/2nd/twitter_screenshot.png?raw=true">
 </p>